tjvantoll/articles/nativescript/app-sync/article.md

 });
 ```

-This code attaches an event handler to NativeScript’s application resume event, which NativeScript triggers every time your user resumes using an app (which can either happen when they unlock their device, or when they switch to your app from another app).
+This code attaches an event handler to your NativeScript’s application `resume` event, which NativeScript triggers every time users resume your app.

+> **NOTE**: A `resume` even occurs when the user opens your app, or when they switch to your app from a different application on their device.

 What’s important to note is that `AppSync.sync()` only determines whether an update is available, and if so, downloads that update in the background.
 The `sync()` method does _not_ actually apply the update—after all, it’s the app’s source code itself that needs to change, which isn’t something you can do while the app is running.